Information Resources Division: 804-371-9141 email@example.com

 Contact: Katha Treanor, 804-371-9141

 Hurricane season officially runs from June 1 to November 30.
 Even areas hundreds of miles from the coast can be impacted by the high winds, heavy rains and flooding that accompany hurricanes and tropical storms.
-You may have a difficult time increasing your insurance coverage once a hurricane develops in the Atlantic and until the threat has passed, so review your coverage now and make any necessary changes.
+It may be difficult to obtain coverage once a storm is headed your way, so review your coverage ahead of time and make any necessary changes.

 The Bureau encourages Virginians to talk to their insurance agent or company if they have questions about what is and is not covered, how to reduce property damage and what to do if damage does occur.

-Most homeowners, renters and commercial insurance policies do not cover losses due to flooding.
+Most homeowners and renters insurance policies do not cover losses due to flooding.
 Talk to your insurance agent about flood insurance or visit the National Flood Insurance Program’s website at www.floodsmart.gov to learn more about protecting your home or business from damage due to floods, surface water or storm surge.
 There is typically a 30-day waiting period for a new flood insurance policy to take effect.

-The Bureau also encourages Virginians to create a detailed home inventory with photos, videos and serial numbers of your belongings.
-The National Association of Insurance Commissioners’ (NAIC) free smartphone app can facilitate this process.
-Place your insurance policies and home inventory in a safe place and take them with you if you must evacuate.
+The Bureau also recommends creating a detailed home inventory of your belongings with photos, videos and serial numbers.
+The National Association of Insurance Commissioners’ (NAIC) free smartphone app – https://content.naic.org/consumer/home-inventory – can facilitate this process.
+Place your insurance policies and inventory in a safe place and take them with you if you must evacuate.
 These records will contain your policy numbers and the phone numbers of your insurance companies in case you have questions or need to file a claim.